tonimorell/tonimorell/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm Toni Morell, a biologist that have just started a career in web development.
+### I'm Toni Morell, a biologist and web developer.

+**I started learning about bugs 🐞 and now I'm learning how to fix them 👩‍💻**

 You can find me here: